 At WG, the service was very friendly, but the heat on the waffle iron had been turned down, which slowed the pace down.

-Tokyorabbit needs to work some bugs out, particularly on making the puff part of the cream puff fresh, but is definitely worth stopping by Broadway and trying.
+Overall: Tokyorabbit needs to work some bugs out, particularly on making the puff part of the cream puff fresh, but is definitely worth stopping by and trying.

 The Waffle Guy makes a great product, but the price point seems a tad high.
 Still, it’s a great thing to try when you want a product that’s nice and sweet without being oversweet.
 I’ll definitely be back over the course of the summer.

-As a note, The Waffle Guy, won’t be on Broadway the rest of the week as he is heading off to Minnedosa for “Rocking the Fields.”
+As a note, The Waffle Guy, won’t be out the rest of the week as he is heading off to Minnedosa for “Rocking the Fields.”